turtacn/alameda-1/README.md

 # Alameda
+Intelligent Resources Orchestrator for Kubernetes by using machine learning

 Alameda is an intelligent resource orchestrator for Kubernetes, providing the features of autonomous balancing, scaling and scheduling by using machine learning.